Abbayigaru: Plot

-Nagamani sees that her influence over the family is being challenged by Sudha who insists that Venkatraidu leave his prison and return to the family circle as there is nothing wrong with him.
+Nagamani sees that her influence over the family is being challenged by Sudha who insists that Venkatrayudu leave his prison and return to the family circle as there is nothing wrong with him.
 She makes Dora Babu aware of the intentions of his mother.
 Nagamani starts to abuse and embarrass Sudha with all the family members present.
 Sudha is ready to leave, but then, to protect her husband and her house from Nagamani's intentions, she decides to apologize to her mother-in-law.
 Sudha then cleverly starts exposing Nagamani's every effort and intention in a dignified manner so that her husband will not be offended.

 Sudha becoming pregnant prompts Nagamani to attempt to kill her and her unborn child with poison.
 Sudha discovers this and tells her husband.
 He continues to refuse to believe the treachery although she takes an oath upon her unborn child's life.
 Dora Babu defends his mother and offers to prove that Sudha is wrong.
 Dora Babu drinks the milk, He comes to the realization that what Sudha said was all along his mother's intentions.
 In his usual innocent manner, he asks her why, when all she had to do was simply ask for the wealth—he would have happily agreed to give it all, his words so deeply touched Nagamani that she realises her cruelty has been directed at the only son, who all along had loved her.

 Finally, the film concludes with Dora Babu recovering, agreeing to give up to his mother his worldly possessions and leaving home with his wife.
 At the last moment, Nagamani begs him not to leave, claiming to have learned the error of her ways.
 She tears up the legal papers and tells him that all she wants is nothing more than Dora Babu.